VALAD47/Cafe/README.md

 # Build
 For building you need any C++ compiler, `ncurses` library and `cmake`

-To install all requirements in Arch Linux simply use one command:
+To install all requirements on Arch Linux simply use one command:
 ```sh
 sudo pacman -S ncurses cmake
 ```